Psychological wellbeing practitioner

 What to expect

-• Jobs are available throughout the UK, but more varied opportunities may be available in cities.
+- Jobs are available throughout the UK, but more varied opportunities may be available in cities.

-• Local travel between sites is common in some PWP roles.
+- Local travel between sites is common in some PWP roles.
 Absence from home overnight is unusual.
 Overseas work or travel is uncommon.

 Qualifications

-To qualify as a PWP, you'll need to complete an IAPT low intensity or PWP training course accredited by the British Psychological Society (BPS) on behalf of the IAPT programme.
+To qualify as a PWP, you'll need to complete a low-intensity training course accredited by the British Psychological Society (BPS).
+Training courses are delivered by numerous universities and course titles vary.

-Training courses are delivered by a number of universities and course titles vary.
-If you already have a degree, you will usually take a postgraduate certificate.
-If you don't have a degree you'll do the equivalent graduate-level qualification.
+If you already have a degree, you’ll usually take a postgraduate certificate.
+If you don't have a degree you'll complete the equivalent graduate-level qualification or a Level 6 Psychological wellbeing practitioner apprenticeship.

 Commitment to supporting patients with mental health conditions and relevant work experience are equally important in securing a trainee place.
 Contact course providers for exact entry requirements.
 Search for courses at BPS - Find an accredited course.

-In order to get a place, you'll need to be employed as a trainee PWP by a local IAPT service.
+To get a place, you'll need to be employed as a trainee PWP by a local IAPT service.
 Selection is carried out jointly by the employer and university, and if you're successful you'll be offered a trainee job and place on the course.
 Search for trainee PWP jobs on NHS Jobs and the websites of mental health charities.

 Skills